Robert Emmet: The Rising

-Emmet fled the city arriving in Rathfarnham with party of 16 men.
-When he heard that Wicklowmen were still planning to rise, he issued a countermanding order to prevent needless violence.
+Emmet fled the city arriving in Rathfarnham with a party of 16 men.
+When he heard that Wicklow men were still planning to rise, he issued a countermanding order to prevent needless violence.
 Instead he ordered Byrne to Paris to again solicit the French.

-Capture and trial
+Capture, trial, and execution

 While Emmet hid in Rathfarnham, yeomen sought to extract information from Anne Devlin, prodding her with bayonets and half hanging her until she passed out.
 Had he not insisted on taking his leave of his fiancée Sarah Curran (daughter of the disapproving John Philpot Curran) he may have succeeded in joining Dowdall and Byrne in France.
 Emmet was captured on 25 August and taken to the Castle, then removed to Kilmainham.
 Vigorous but ineffectual efforts were made to procure his escape.

 Emmet was tried and convicted for high treason on 19 September.
 The evidence against him had been overwhelming, but the Crown took the extra precaution of suborning his defence attorney, Leonard McNally, for £200 and a pension.
 McNally's assistant Peter Burrowes could not be bought and represented Emmet as best he could.

 Emmet's instruction, however, was not to offer a defence: he would not call any witnesses, "or to take up the time of the court".
 When on announcing this, McNally proposed that the trial was concluded, the prosecuting counsel William Plunket took to his feet.
 In what was widely regarded as an unnecessary attack on a doomed man, Plunket, who was to see himself appointed Solicitor-General, mocked Emmet as the deluded leader of a conspiracy encompassing "the bricklayer, the old clothes man, the hodman and the hostler".

 Emmet's Speech from the Dock is especially remembered for his closing remarks.
 Historian Patrick Geoghehan has identified over seventy different versions of the text, but in an early printing (1818) based on notes taken by Burrowes, Emmet concludes: